Jleona12/FXBGcompost_Driver/README.md

 ## Key Implementation Details

 ### Database as Single Source of Truth
+-The app adapts to the Supabase schema.
+Do not change DB shape without updating types and queries.
 - **READ-ONLY** for customers, stops, and routes in the app
 - All data is fetched dynamically from Supabase
 - Never hard-code customer or route data